How Omnichannel Commerce Works

 Omnichannel commerce requires synchronization of all components of your e-commerce architecture, meaning there is a total integration of data allowing for a free flow of information between all channels.

 To provide accurate and up-to-date product information for every channel, your backend needs a central hub for product data.
-Implementing a headless architecture enables you to use commerce services such as product information management (PIM) and order management systems (OMS) to handle this backend functionality.
+Implementing a headless architecture enables you to use commerce services such as product information management (PIM) systems and order management systems (OMS) to handle this backend functionality.

 A headless architecture uses commerce APIs to pull information to any channel, including websites, apps, smart appliances, social networks, and online marketplaces.
 When a customer makes a purchase, the API communicates between payment processing and other backend services to ensure all data is up to date.
 Because all frontends use the same API service layer, customers receive a unified user experience across all channels.